pingcap/docs/sql-tuning-best-practice.md

 Description

 - actRows: Number of rows output by the operator.
-- execution info: Detailed execution information of the operator. time represents the total wall time from entering the operator to leaving the operator, including the total execution time of all sub-operators.
-If the operator is called many times by the parent operator then the time refers to the accumulated time. loops is the number of times the current operator is called by the parent operator.
+- execution info: Detailed execution information of the operator. `time` usually represents the total wall time, including the total execution time of all sub-operators.
+If the operator is called many times by the parent operator then the time refers to the accumulated time.
 - memory: Memory used by the operator.
 - disk: Disk space used by the operator.